 It facilitates targeted training or socialization strategies for more reactive animals.

 In resource-limited or labor-intensive farming systems—common in tropical regions—such low-cost behavioral screening tools can significantly optimize labor efficiency and reduce economic losses due to stress-related injuries or poor performance.
+Make the conclusion short

+You have got female calves with high aggressive behavior compared with male calves but most of the male calves have clockwise whorls, which according to literature is a trait of aggressiveness.
+So you need to rewrite the results and discussion as below.
+Although most male calves exhibited clockwise hair whorls typically associated with aggressiveness, they surprisingly displayed calm behavior, suggesting that whorl direction alone may not reliably predict temperament.
+You need to search the literature accordingly.

 References